AtleSkaanes/Programming-notes/Javascript/Variables/Variables in JS.md

 TypeError: Assignment to constant variable.
 ```

-As you can see here, we successfully changed the `counter` variable, but we got an error when we tried to change the const  `PI`  variable
+As you can see here, we successfully changed the `counter` variable, but we got an error when we tried to change the const  `PI` variable, since it was a constant.